Meeting future rail skills demand

 • Teamwork and collaboration

-Right now, we are working on nationally-recognised learning pathways in all these areas that will support the interoperability of our rail system.
+Through NRAP, we are building nationally recognised learning pathways in all areas that support the interoperability of our rail system.
+To start with we are:

 • working with the Australasian Railway Association (ARA) and Industry Skills Australia (ISA) to develop common role titles, responsibilities and other elements that support mutual recognition of rail workers’ skills.
 This will make it easier for workers to move across networks and support the interoperability of our rail system.

 • delivering a pilot to lift foundational digital skills across the rail workforce.
-This includes workers from Queensland Rail, VicTrack and V/Line.
+This includes workers from Queensland Rail, VicTrack and V/Line

 Creating a more inclusive and diverse industry